Marden House

-The Marden House is a residence in McLean, Virginia designed by American architect Frank Lloyd Wright.
+The Marden House is a residence in McLean, Virginia, United States, designed by the American architect Frank Lloyd Wright.
 It is located just off Chain Bridge Road and overlooks the Potomac River.
-Also known as "Fontinalis," it is named after Luis Marden (1913–2003), a writer, photographer, and explorer for National Geographic.
+Also known as "Fontinalis", it is named after Luis Marden (1913–2003), a writer, photographer and explorer for National Geographic.
 It was designed by Wright in 1952 and was completed in 1959 at a cost of $76,000.

-The spot had caught Marden's eye in 1944 when he and his wife and had been fishing along the Potomac.
+The location had caught Marden's eye in 1944 when he and his wife and had been fishing along the Potomac.
 After purchasing a plot of land, Marden continued the correspondence he had maintained with Wright since 1940, asking the architect to design a home for him.
 It was not until 1952 that the designs finally came.

 After Marden moved to a nursing home in 1998, the house was purchased by Jim Kimsey, co-founder of AOL, in 2000 for $2.5 million.